 How to Store Deionized Water for Cleaning

 Once DI water has been made with the help of a deionized water system, it has had most of its ions removed.
 It will attack any material to get them back.
-The most preferred container for DI water would be a stainless steel container and glass .
+The most preferred container for DI water would be a stainless steel container or glass.

 316 Stainless steel is well suited for storing DI water and having smooth, clean and passivated welds make the deionized water tanks even better.
-Many times Best Technolog electropolishes contact surfaces to ensure even better storage compatibility.
-Often the systems Best Technology sells for use with DI water are 316 Stainless steel
+Many times Best Technology electropolishes contact surfaces to ensure even better storage compatibility.
+Often the systems Best Technology sells for use with DI water are 316 Stainless steel.

 Since DI water has had most of its ions removed it naturally wants to come back to equilibrium and does so by leaching ionized minerals from its surrounding materials.
-That is why storing DI in PVC and other polymers is not advised as non-moving, stagnant DI water will have the chance to pull ionized molecules from surrounding materials.
-NOTE: PVC is commonly used in DI water plumbing systems because most metallic plumbing would cause a leaching problem like copper or brass, but with PVC there is no problem because there is a continuous flow in the plumbing
+That is why storing DI water in PVC and other polymers is not advised as non-moving, stagnant DI water will have the chance to pull ionized molecules from surrounding materials.
+NOTE: PVC is commonly used in DI water plumbing systems because most metallic plumbing would cause a leaching problem like copper or brass, but with PVC there is no problem because there is a continuous flow in the plumbing.

 The most common cause of loss of ultra-low conductivity or deterioration of stored DI water is exposure to CO2 from air.
 The CO2 converts to carbonic acid in the water which causes the conductivity to increase.
 Adding an N2 blanket over the DI water in your storage tank can overcome this issue.

 Using DI water for precision parts cleaning is important because:

-- Since all or most of its mineral content removed it is very hungry to acquire minerals from your parts which is commonly the dirt and contaminates on the surface of your parts.
+- Since all or most of its mineral content removed it is very hungry to acquire minerals from your parts which is commonly the dirt and contaminants on the surface of your parts.

-- Ultrasonics are able to cavitate more effectively which an absense of particulates in the DI water.
+- Ultrasonics are able to cavitate more effectively with an absence of particulates in the DI water.